Full question:

 Answer:

-The age of majority in Indiana is 18.
-Until then you are under the supervision of your parents or the parent with custody.
-If the Mother has custody not sure how you could leave without her permission, or change of custody.
-If there is no custody or other order in effect then both parents are your natural guardians.
+The age of majority in Indiana is 18, meaning you are still under the supervision of your parents or the custodial parent.
+If your mother has custody, you generally cannot leave without her permission or a change in custody.
+If there's no custody order, both parents are your natural guardians.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.